JamesdeLisle/misogyny-classifier/README.md

 A binary classifier for misogynistic text.

+## Requirements

+1. python 3.10.x.
+2. install the requirements found in `requirements.txt`

 ## Dataset Preparation

 1. The dataset provided contained a `nan` value in the `label` column which was removed.